AllianceSoftware/alliance-platform-py/packages/ap-core/docs/index.rst

     The platform itself is in use but has some rough edges, and the documentation is currently a work in progress and may not be complete.
 Please bear with us as we continue to improve the platform and its documentation.
-If you are unsure about something or need help, please drop into the ``#alliance-platform2`` channel in Slack.
+If you are unsure about something or need help, please drop into the ``#alliance-platform`` channel in Slack.

 .. contents::
     :local: